Georgeb779/clock-app/README.md

 # Frontend Mentor - Clock app

-This is a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/clock-app-LMFaxFwrM).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Clock app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/clock-app-LMFaxFwrM).
+This challenge covers working with external APIs to set data based on a visitor's location.
+You'll also be using logic to set content depending on the time of day.

 ## 🧐 What's inside?